iron-fish/website/docs/onboarding/rpc/chain.md

 ## chain/getNetworkInfo

-Get information about the node's network
+Gets information about the node's network

 #### Request